This Is Talk Therapy

 So how was this addressed?

 In therapy, she came to understand the different ways she habitually brushed aside angry feelings.
-She discovered it was OK to pay attention to them.
+She discovered it was okay to pay attention to them.
 She became familiar with previously-unknown parts of herself.
 When she no longer experienced angry feelings as dangerous and alien, the panic attacks went away.
 And she became more aware of her needs and better able to communicate them.
 So her marriage improved too.

 Here's where it gets interesting: The relationship patterns that played out with her husband also played out in therapy with her therapist.
 The therapist pointed out the ways she reflexively brushed aside any hint of irritation or annoyance with the therapist.
 And she began to understand how impossible it was for others to respond to her needs when neither she nor they knew what they were—a recipe for escalating resentment.